 Another common reason why an editor might desk-reject a paper is because it is too long or (less commonly) too short.

-It is also very important that you do not try any student tricks to fool the word counter, such as saving tables or chunks of text as images, or deleting spaces between words.
-Such practices alert editors that you are acting in bad faith invite much closer scrutiny than would otherwise be the case.
+It is also very important that you do not try any student tricks to fool the word counters, such as saving tables or chunks of text as images (and please do not delete spaces between words!).
+Such practices alert editors that you are acting in bad faith, and they invite much closer scrutiny than would otherwise be the case.

 A paper that is too short can still be problematic, but for different reasons.
-Typically, an editor may desk reject such a manuscript if they feel that crucial information is missing or underdeveloped.
-Experienced editors will know that if such a paper moves forward to peer-review, it will take more rounds of revisions than typical (e.g., one requesting additional content, and one or more evaluating such content).
-They may therefore decide to conserve resources by asking you to develop the paper more.
+Editor are very likely to desk reject a manuscript if they feel that crucial information is missing or underdeveloped.
+Experienced editors will know that, if such a paper moves forward to peer-review, it will take more rounds of revisions than typical (e.g., one requesting additional content, and one or more evaluating such content).
+They may therefore decide to conserve resources by asking you to develop the paper more before it is sent out to reviewers.

 What you can do to avoid desk rejections